A2Amir/Counting-Trees-using-Satellite-Images/README.md

 In order to create training  and validation  dataset, the steps below were implemented:

 1. When reading the satellie images and it's corresponding lables,  20 percent of each images and labels were assigned  to the evaluation data set.
-2. Once the training dataset and validation dataset are created , a random window with a predefined size moves over the satelite images and labels to create the predefined number of patches
+2. Once the training dataset and the validation dataset are created, a random window with a predefined size moves over the images and labels of the training dataset and the validation dataset to create the predefined number of patches.
+For example, with a window size of 160 and 4000 patches for the training data set, we have a shape of (4000, 160, 160, 160, 8) for the training images and a shape of (4000, 160, 160, 160, 5) for the training labels.

-when reading the images we will assign 20 percent of the images to the evaluation data set
+3. Since we will focus on counting the trees in this study, the four other channels of labels, namely buildings, roads and tracks, crops and water will be removed.